 Benefits apply when you receive health services from network providers.
 Such services must be prescribed by and received from a network provider, unless otherwise indicated in this Policy.
-Benefits also apply to coverage for emergency services from non-network providers, including when you are traveling out of the service or network access area.
-Non-emergency care outside of your service or network access area is generally not covered.
+Benefits also apply to coverage for emergency services from non-network providers, including when you are traveling out of the service area or network access area.

+Non-emergency care outside of your service area or network access area is generally not covered.
 Follow-up care or scheduled care following an emergency must be received from a network provider to be covered as a benefit.
+Benefits also apply to most non-emergency services from non-network health care professionals at a network facility.